Benzo-Fury/boost-AI/readme.md

  prompt: "This is the bit where you enter your life problems/questions", }, true); // <<< see how it says true
 ```
 What will this return you may ask?
-Thats a great qustion.
+Thats a great question.
 Our life changing package will return a custom type that looks a little like this:

 ```ts
 {